 C. Analyzing User Engagement Metrics

-- Session Duration—Very short session times (1-2 seconds) suggest bot traffic.
+- Average engagement time, Very short session times (1-2 seconds) suggest bot traffic.

 4. Preventing and Reducing Invalid Traffic Risks